TFyre/bambu-farm/README.md

 > In Bambu Studio/Orca slicer, make sure to slice the place and then use the "File -> Export -> Export plate sliced file".
 This creates a `.3mf` project with embedded `.gcode` plate.

 <sup>2</sup>**FTPS Connections needs SSL Session Reuse via [Bouncy Castle](#bouncy-castle)**
+> Without enabling bouncy castle, you will see `552 SSL connection failed: session resuse required`

 # Screenshots